Stochastic Graphlet Embedding: Graphlet Hashing

 \subsection{Hash Function Selection}

-An \emph{ideal and reliable} hash function is expected to provide identical hash codes for two isomorphic graphlets and two different hash codes for two non-isomorphic ones.
+Ideally, a \emph{reliable} hash function is expected to provide identical hash codes for two isomorphic graphlets and two different hash codes for two non-isomorphic ones.
 While it is easy to design hash functions that provide identical hash codes for isomorphic graphlets, it is very challenging to guarantee that non-isomorphic graphlets could never be mapped to the same hash code.
 This is also in accordance with the fact that graph isomorphism detection is GI-complete and no polynomial algorithm is known to solve it.
-The possibility of mapping two non-isomorphic graphlets to the same hash code is termed as \emph{probability of collision}.
-Let $f$ be a function that returns a hash code for a given graphlet, then the probability of collision of that function can de defined as
+The possibility of mapping two non-isomorphic graphlets to the same hash code is termed as \emph{a collision}.
+Let $f$ be a function that returns a hash code for a given graphlet, then the probability of collision of that function is defined as

-here $g$, $g'$ denote two graphlets, and the probability is with respect to ${H}_0$ which stands for pairs of non-isomorphic graphlets.
-Equivalently, we can define ${H}_1$ as the pairs of isomorphic graphlets, and since the cardinality of ${H}_0$ is really huge for graphlets with large number of edges, \ie, $|H_1|\ll |H_0|$, one may instead consider
+here $g$, $g'$ denote two graphlets, and the probability is with respect to $\AA_0$ which stands for pairs of non-isomorphic graphlets; equivalently, we can define $\AA_1$ as the pairs of isomorphic graphlets.
+Since the cardinality of $\AA_0$ is really huge for graphlets with large number of edges, \ie, $|\AA_1|\ll |\AA_0|$, one may instead consider

 which also results from the fact that our hash functions produce same codes for isomorphic graphlets.
 For bounded $t$ ($t\leq T$), the evaluation of $E(f)$ becomes tractable and reduces to

 Considering a collection of hash functions $\{f_c\}_c$, the best one is chosen as